Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that role-based restrictions prevent users from accessing dashboards or actions not permitted to their role (e.g., visitors cannot access admin tabs).

+**Preconditions:**
+- Multiple user accounts exist with different roles (visitor, guard, personnel, admin)
+- Users can be authenticated with their respective roles
+- Role-based access control (RBAC) is implemented
+- Dashboard pages are accessible
+- URL manipulation attempts can be tested

 **Actions:**
 - Step 1: Sign in as a visitor user
 - Step 2: Navigate to Dashboard page